 A specific candidate for the fellowship, must be named in the application.
 He or she must have received their PhD and have a demonstrable record of research and publication that is directly relevant to the proposed project.
 Candidates who have held a Wiener Laboratory Pre- or Post-Doctoral Fellowship must wait four years from the start date of the fellowship before applying for a Programmatic Fellowship and two years from the start date a Research Associate appointment.

-At the conclusion of the fellowship the successful project is expected to have made significant progress toward the publication of the research conducted during the tenure of the fellowship.
+At the conclusion of the fellowship the successful applicant is expected to have published or have made significant progress on the publication of two to three (2-3) peer review publications on research conducted during the tenure of the fellowship.
 All publications resulting from research supported by this fellowship (whether written during the tenure of the fellowship or afterward) must acknowledge the support received from the Malcolm H. Wiener Laboratory for Archaeological Sciences and list the laboratory as one of the affiliations of the researchers.
 The laboratory must also receive PDFs of all publications resulting from this support.
 Failure to comply with these requirements will be considered a very negative factor in the review of appeals for further support.

 The fellow is also expected to have made substantial contribution to the Athens based ASCSA community during the tenure of the fellowship by contributing to or organizing seminars, colloquia, and workshops, or participating in School sponsored field trips, or some combination of these and other activities that help increase awareness of the archaeological sciences within the School and in the broader community in Athens.

 Recipients are expected to submit annual progress reports on their work.
 Continued funding for the second and third year of the fellowship will be contingent upon the approval of the Wiener Laboratory.